Listen to this episode

 Centralised AI vs Decentralised AI

 An honest comparison.
 What centralised does better today, where decentralised wins, and where the gap is closing.
-No ideology, just practitioner observations.
+No ideology, just hands-on observations.

 The honest version

-Most comparisons between centralised and decentralised AI read like marketing material for one side or the other.
+Most comparisons between centralised and decentralised AIDeAIDecentralised AI.
+An umbrella term for blockchain-based projects that build AI infrastructure (compute, data, inference, models, agents) without a single central provider controlling the system.Like the difference between streaming a movie from Netflix and sharing it via BitTorrent.
+Netflix is fast and polished but one company controls what you can watch and what you pay.
+BitTorrent is messier but no single operator can shut you out.Read more → read like marketing material for one side or the other.
 Centralised advocates dismiss DeAI as slow, expensive and impractical.
-DeAI advocates pretend their tools already match GPT-4.
+DeAI advocates pretend their tools already match GPT-5.
 Both are wrong.

 I use both daily.
 Centralised AI for most of my professional work.
 Decentralised infrastructure for experimentation, sovereignty-sensitive tasks and earning yield.
 Here is what actually holds up in practice.